skafdan/Rice/README.md

 ## Grub Config
 Used matter grub theme from
 https://github.com/mateosss/matter
-## Known problems
-Urxvrt does not display font awesome incons:
-    Termite can be used as intermediary terminal

 xbaclight does not work on amd
     Installed blight and updated i3cfg for amd systems